 Before we jump into the next section — I must say that Webflow also paved the way for a new type of web designer, DEVsigner.

 It’s a designer that designs in code and doesn't need to work with a front-end developer to execute their designs and release their websites.

 This also means that designers who skip Figma and design in Webflow can save time.
 Above all, they can view and interact with the site at any stage of their design/development process.

 If you still want to work in Figma first, no worries!

 Figma to Webflow Plugin

 Figma to Webflow plugin allows you to turn your Figma designs into real websites on Webflow.
-As with any automated solution, there are limitations and rules to follow, but if you are interested to learn more… Check out our Figma to Webflow course where you will learn everything there is to know about it!
+As with any automated solution, there are limitations and rules to follow, but if you are interested to learn more… Check out our Figma to Webflow video where you will learn everything there is to know about it!